MoAlyousef/floui/README.md

 ## Current limitations:
 - Use of const std::string& for text values, std::string_view might not be null-terminated.
 Converting NSString from a c-string requires strings to be null-terminated.
-- Sliders on Android take the full width of the layout, so this must be taken into consideration if code is shared also with iOS.
+- Sliders on Android take the full width of the LinearLayout, so this must be taken into consideration if code is shared also with iOS.
 - Users of this library should ensure correct type usage when acquiring the type from Widget:
 ```cpp
 auto button1 = Widget::from_id<Button>("some_id");
 auto button2 = Button(some_widget.inner());
 ```
-Maybe std::any can be used in the library and such casts can pass thru std::any_cast, the problem on Android is that everything is a jobject, and equality can only be checked via JNIenv::IsSameObject.
+Maybe std::any can be used in the library and such casts can pass thru std::any_cast, the problem on Android is that everything is a jobject, and equality can only be checked via JNIenv::IsSameObject, also RTTI is disabled by default on ndk-build.

 ## Todo
 - Wrap more UIKit and Android controls and their methods.
-- Use proper layout constraints for the mainview to handle orientation changes.